hashicorp/next-mdx-remote/README.md

 - **`hydrate(source: object, { components?: object, provider?: object })`**

   **`hydrate`** consumes the output of `renderToString` as well as the same components argument as `renderToString`.
-Its result can be rendered directly into your component.
-This function will initially render static content, and hydrate it when the browser isn't busy with higher priority tasks.
+Its result is an object with two keys: `content` and `isHydrated`.
+The content can be rendered directly into your component.
+This function will initially render static content and `isHydrated` will be `false`.
+When the browser isn't busy with higher priority tasks, `content` will be updated to the hydrated content and the value of `isHydrated` will be updated to `true`.

   ```ts
   hydrate(